 According to Think with Google, voice activated speaker owners would like to receive the following from brands: deals, sales and promos (52%), personalized tips and info (48%), events and activity information (42%), business information such as store location (39%) and customer service support (38%).
 You can learn more about the 7 types of content brands need to appeal to voice searchers here.

-How do voice search queries differ from other types of queries?
+How do voice queries differ from other types?

 People tend to use different phrases and terms, using more natural language, when searching by voice as opposed to typing their question into a search box.
 Voice queries are typically longer, for example, and include more natural-sounding questions or statements.